 No, the proposed action and its effects do not require a decision which would result in influencing future decisions.
-The proposed project involves only the construction of a new water treatment plant and water utility improvements This does not set a precedent for MMHI.
+The proposed project involves only the relocation, replacement and/or construction of new utility distribution systems.
+This does not set a precedent for MMHI.